 For Primary teaching, you can choose between our English or Huarahi Māori streams.
-Our programme will equip you with the tools you need to teach in 21st century classrooms where building strong relationships is vital, diversity is welcomed and digital learning is key.
+Our hands-on programmes will equip you with the tools you need to teach in 21st century classrooms where building strong relationships is vital, diversity is welcomed and digital learning is key.

 The programme is shaped by a commitment to fairness and social justice.
 It is underpinned by the principles of Te Tiriti o Waitangi and a commitment to ensure equitable outcomes in learning.
 You will learn alongside a diverse range of students and be taught basic proficiency in te reo Māori.

 You will be taught by academics who are experts in their fields of Education and passionate about supporting the next generation of teachers.
 Courses are taught through a range of methods including face-to-face lectures, tutorials and workshops, as well as online learning.
 Our tutorials are hands-on and provide a range of practical ideas and resources you can take onto practicum with you.

 Bachelor of Education (Teaching) students are eligible for the external TeachNZ Scholarships.
 Applications are now open for the TeachNZ Career Changer scholarships.
 Find out more and apply.

 Before you begin your teaching journey, there are a few key steps you need to complete, so we recommend applying early.
 Read about the process on our Info for applicants page.